nova-video-player/aos-avos/doc/audio_speed_architecture.md

 ## Overview

 This document details the architecture for audio speed changes in the AVOS player.
-The implementation relies on a time-scaled (`ts`) internal clock and a unique video synchronization mechanism in the sink.
-For speed changes themselves, a seek-based approach is used to ensure clean state transitions by flushing buffers.
+The implementation relies on a time-scaled (`ts`) internal clock, anchored conversions between the real-stream and time-scaled domains, and a unique video synchronization mechanism in the sink.
+Speed changes are now applied seamlessly by retargeting the timeline mapping instead of issuing a self-seek.

 ## Time Domains